Trotters Gorge Hut provides an ideal retreat for a quiet weekend of relaxation or study that is just an 1 hour drive from campus.

 The hut is owned by the University of Otago and is administered by Unipol Recreation.
-You can view when the hut is booked by the calendar below.
 Bookings need to be made in person by coming into Unipol Recreation Centre.
-Payment must be made at the time of booking and vaccination passes will be checked.
+Payment must be made at the time of booking, we accept cash and eftpos (including credit).
 All enquiries can be directed to Unipol Recreation.

 During the lambing and calving season (Sept/Oct), as well as during droughts, walking on the adjacent farmland should not be planned.
 Throughout the rest of the year, if you are wanting to venture beyond the reserve boundary, permission must firstly be given by the landowner.
 Please contact Unipol Recreation Services for further information.

 Suggested Gear List when heading to Trotters Gorge Hut

 - PLB (Personal Locator Beacon) – there is limited cell phone coverage in the area.